Skip to main content

 Leaders are found everywhere, from government leaders to corporate leaders to leaders in local communities.
 You name the setting; we look toward leaders at the helm.

-So, what makes a nurse a leader and why is that important?
+So, what makes a nurse a leader and why is nurse leadership important?

 What is a Nurse Leader?

-As Bell defines it, nursing leadership is "the ability to inspire, influence and motivate nursing staff and other health care workers to work together to achieve their highest potential and collective organizational goals."
+Bell has over four decades of experience in nursing and more than 15 years of experience in higher education.
+As she defines it, nursing leadership is "the ability to inspire, influence and motivate nursing staff and other healthcare workers to work together to achieve their highest potential and collective organizational goals."

 What is the Role of a Nurse Leader?